DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

  So now my priority is having *something* that not only works amazingly but looks awesome.
 Remember we were the first with a dongle-flash, with true fast manual speeds (I will write a post about that).

- And there's more coming in the future, definitely sonar, test on having aperture (up to F.8).
-More dongle configurations.
+ And there's more coming in the future, definitely sonar, tests on having aperture (up to F.8).
+More dongle configurations and designs.
 Do a modern flexcable (maybe with dongle information).
 I-type stuff...

 I am no *mad scientist* (thank you [Susan](https://www.instagram.com/themillineryguild/) & [Stan](https://www.instagram.com/stankieffer/)) but I am definitely **mad**, I mean, really, compulsively testing and trying to find out how stuff works, why it is like this, how to improve it being *true* to the camera and to Dr. Land.
 I start to come up with a product, and sell it, *that* is only byproduct of my obssesion: mad is too nice a word, I am crazy.